 immune response).
 For children, the anterolateral aspect of the thigh is also an acceptable site (depending on the child's age and body mass).
 Rabies immunoglobulin is recommended to be given at the site

 start rabies vaccinations after an exposure?

-after an exposure has occurred and a health care provider has determined
+Ideally, the vaccination series should begin as soon as possible after an exposure has occurred and a health care provider has determined

 rabies vaccination is warranted.
 Usually you can wait for test results

 from a healthy domestic animal to see if rabies shots are needed.
 Bites and

 exposures from wild animals should be treated as if the animal were rabid

 until rabies has been ruled out.
 There have been instances when a person did